-The programme will provide excellent practical skills, enabling you to develop necessary industrial experience with a wide variety of animal species.
+The course will provide excellent practical skills, enabling you to develop necessary industrial experience with a wide variety of animal species.

-This programme also provides an ideal platform to top-up to a Level 6 (degree) course specialising in a wide variety of subjects such as canine and feline science.
-In addition, it could lead to animal training management programmes and setting up a successful animal business enterprise.
+This course also provides an ideal platform to top-up to a Level 6 (degree) course specialising in a wide variety of subjects such as Human-Animal Interactions and Animal Training.
+In addition, you will study Animal Welfare Science and Business Enterprise.

 This qualification is awarded by the University of Derby.

 A mature student is planning to combine animal management training with holistic skills to launch her own equine therapy business.
 Kim Leder, 44, believes her qualifications gained at Derby College courses combined with a previous qualification can help her career dreams come to life.

 Long Eaton mum of three Kim is trained to level 3 in holistic therapy and has just completed her HND in animal management at Broomfield.

 She is going on to the one year top-up to achieve the full degree at Derby College and plans to go on to launch her own equine holistic therapy business after that.
 Kim has combined the course with bringing up three girls nine-year-old twins Sophie and Jorja (corrct) and 11 year old Millie.

 Kim said gained a distinction for a module on behaviour which demonstrated how horses responded well to reiki therapy when they were nervous about being saddled.